 #1 - Kon-Tiki 1947 Thor Heyerdahl with his 5 scandinavian mates made the first adventurous raft voyage in the time after the dark years of the Second World War

 Result: Raft raid completed - if the trunks were tarred, we don't know.

-Reflective Note: That raft raid had the most surprising effect, not only on the scientific understanding of their way to work - but it too rushed out on
+Reflective Note: That raft raid had the most surprising effect, not only on the scientific understanding of their practical way to work - but there too rushed out on

 the sea a fleet of buccaneers, freebooters and adventureros sailing the most imaginative types of own-build crafts - in search for a personal adventure.

 #2 - Seven Little Sisters 1954 William Willis sailed singlehanded on his raft Seven Little Sisters from Peru to American Samoa, and completed successfully the journey.
 He sailed 6,700 nautical miles, which was 2,200 miles farther than Kon-Tiki.

 Result: Raft raid completed.